bihealth/bih-cluster/bih-cluster/docs/index.md

     - [Performance and workload monitoring](https://metrics.cubi.bihealth.org/public-dashboards/dc3e4d5b1ea049429abf39e412c47302)

+## News & Maintenance Announcements

+See the [Announcements](https://hpc-talk.cubi.bihealth.org/c/announcements/5) category on hpc-talk for information on maintenance windows and general updates.

 ## Getting Started
 Read the following set of pages (in order) to learn how to get access and connect to the cluster.